BernardTsai/book/Orchestrator-Controller.md

 <img src="./assets/images/controller.svg" alt="Controller" width="520"/>

 1. The controller can either receive lifecycle management instructions from the orchestration engine or be triggered by the monitoring system to determine the status of instances of solution elements.
-2. The controller then executes these requests and deliver the results to the requesting module of the orchestrator.
+2. The controller then executes these requests and
+3. delivers the results to the requesting module of the orchestrator.

 The interface specification of the controller is listed in the appendix [Controller API](Appendix-Controller.md).